CrackedYoda/Microverse-Linters/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.

-Clone repository

-To get a local copy up and running, follow these steps.
-Prerequisites
+To get a local copy up and running

-In order to run this project you need: Setup Node on local pc

 Clone this repository to your desired folder